StrikingLoo/strikingloo.github.io/wiki/japan-trip.md

 Ghibli park (Nagoya, Aichi)

-kawachi wisteria garden (1h train from fukuoka approx)
+Kanda Matsuri (festival) is a big festival that takes place at Kanda Myojin in Ochanomizu in Tokyo.
+This special event is known as one of the three major festivals of Tokyo and is held over the span of a week.

 Near the end of April every year Aomori Prefecture becomes pink with the blossoms of cherry trees.
 As one of Japan’s Top 100 Cherry Blossom Viewing Sites and one of Japan’s Top 100 Sights of People and Nature, the cherry blossoms at Hirosaki Park are famed as one of the best cherry blossom sights in Japan.
 Hirosaki Park is a home to 2600 trees with over 50 different types of cherry including Somei Yoshino cherry blossoms, Shidarezakura (Weeping Cherry), and Yaezakura (Double Layer Cherry).
 Over 2,000,000 visitors visit the park during the Hirosaki Cherry Blossom Festival, which is held annually between April 23rd and May 5th.

-Kanda Matsuri (festival) is a big festival that takes place at Kanda Myojin in Ochanomizu in Tokyo.
-This special event is known as one of the three major festivals of Tokyo and is held over the span of a week.

 Hitachi Seaside Park in Ibaraki prefecture is famous for having 7 areas that are filled with different types of flowers almost every season.
 It is said that the best time of year to go to the park is in the spring from mid-April to early May when there are thousands of nemophilia flowers that blanket the park with a beautiful light blue color.
 (Day trip from Tokyo!
 2hs by car)

 Ashikaga Flower Park in Tochiji prefecture is a magical place to visit in the spring.
 Bringing in about 1.5 million people on an average year, it is famous for its 350 wisteria trees that turn various shades of purple and are in bloom between mid-April to mid-May.
 Wisteria festival too!!
 Suena genial, esta a ~1.30hs de Tokyo tho.

-The Shibazakura festival is held in Yamanashi prefecture from April to May near the base of Mt.
-Fuji, with an amazing view of the famous mountain in the background.
-During the duration of the festival, Fujikyu operates one highway bus round trip per day between Shinjuku and the festival site.
-The one way trip takes three hours and costs 2450 yen.
-Advance reservations are required.

 Suga Shrine ? it’s in shinjuku, easy peasy.